- To understand and calculate the power factor of a passive circuit.

 - Determine the voltage and current in each element using a DMM.
 Remember, the numbers you obtained are in RMS.

-- Determine the average power dissipated in each element using a power meter.
+- Determine the average power dissipated in each element.

-- Determine the total power provided by the voltage source (or the total power consumed by the circuit) using a power meter.
+- Determine the total power provided by the voltage source (or the total power consumed by the circuit).

 - Compare all the results from step 2 to 4 with those obtained in PREPARATION.